Convex-Dev/design/docs/cad/003_encoding/README.md

 - n = a hex value from 2-15
 ```

-Available for implementation specific values as a single byte marker, i.e. the complete value encoding is always exactly one byte.
+Applications MAY use byte flags as a efficient single byte value, i.e. the complete value encoding is always exactly one byte.
 For example, the encoding `0xb2` might represent an "unknown" value in ternary logic.

-Values `0xb0` and `0xb1` are already reserved for the two boolean values, though an implementation MAY repurpose these as single byte values (along with `0x00` and `0x10`) providing these values are not needed for some other purpose.
+Values `0xb0` and `0xb1` are already reserved for the two boolean values, though an application MAY repurpose these as single byte values (along with `0x00` and `0x10`) providing these values are not needed for some other purpose.

 ### `0xc0`-`0xcf` Codes